mahoney1/docs/animaltracking-tutorial.md

 ![General Flow with local Fabric or IBM Blockchain Platform SaaS edition](img/overview.png)

-The use case is an Animal Co-operative dashboard, which requires the truth to be sourced from the ledger.

 ## Scenario

+The use case centres around an Animal Co-operative dashboard, and the need to source the truth from the ledger for reporting purposes.

-Jane Pearson has been at CONGA Co-op for 10 years now, and of late, she has taken on a very special role: she is responsible for keeping a handle on the SHEEPGOAT numbers, as a species their numbers needs growing (eventually, the goal is that they shouldn't need any vaccines, tetanus jabs etc and be immune to the everyday diseases that affect their cousins - but we can't take chances!).
-Jane needs key stats about SHEEPGOATS at her fingertips.
-Part of her remit is to monitor events affecting SHEEPGOATS in the co-op region, be they information level 'green' events (like new registrations), or more critical ones such as quarantined SHEEPGOATs (its a worry) and she needs to know they are imminently being inspected by a specialised SHEEPGOAT Vet.
+Jane Pearson has been at CONGA Co-op for 10 years now, and of late, she has taken on a very special role: she is responsible for keeping a handle on the SHEEPGOAT numbers, as a species their numbers needs growing, data concerning their welfare or any incidents need to be monitored - Jane needs key stats about SHEEPGOATS at her fingertips.
+While all data on the dashboard is important, part of her remit is to monitor any events affecting SHEEPGOATS in the co-op region - whether information level 'green' events (like new registrations), or more critical ones such as quarantined SHEEPGOATs (now that's a worry) and she also needs to know they are imminently being inspected by a specialised SHEEPGOAT Vet.

-Jane relies heavily on her dashboard app, in particular the events, from which she can instigate any actions.
+Jane relies heavily on her dashboard app, in particular the events, from which she can instigate any inline actions.

 ## Pre-requisites